richard808code/TaskManager/README.md

 # TaskManager
-Simple Task Manager program for the Coderslab Java Workshop.
+**Simple Task Manager program for the Coderslab Java Workshop**
+## Functions
+1.Adding tasks

+2.Removing tasks

+3.Viewing the list of tasks